trustwallet/trustsdk-react-native/README.md

 > Trust Android is not ready yet.

-Make sure you have set up intent-filter for your app [(https://developer.android.com/training/app-links/deep-linking#adding-filters)
+Make sure you have set up intent-filter for your app ([documentation here](https://developer.android.com/training/app-links/deep-linking#adding-filters))

 ## Configuring iOS